Frontline Social Sciences and History Journal

 https://frontlinejournals.org/journals/index.php/fsshj

 <p><strong><em>Frontline Social Sciences and History Journal</em> </strong>is to provide a dedicated platform for scholars, researchers, and historians from around the world to disseminate their research findings, engage in intellectual discourse, and contribute to the advancement of historical knowledge.
 FSSHJ is committed to fostering a global community of historians and facilitating the exchange of historical insights and perspectives across diverse cultures, regions, and historical periods.
-FSSHJ is an open-access international journal dedicated to promoting the highest standards of historical research, scholarship, and publication.<strong><br /></strong></p> <p><strong><em>Frontline Social Sciences and History Journal</em></strong></p> <p><strong>Journal CrossRef Doi (10.37547/fsshj)</strong></p> <p><strong>Last Submission:- 25th of Every Month</strong></p> <p><strong>Frequency: 12 Issues per Year (Monthly)</strong></p>Dr. L. Bennetten-USFrontline Social Sciences and History Journal2752-7018Digital Nationalism and Social Media Politics: Transformation of Youth Political Identity in the Post-Truth Era
+FSSHJ is an open-access international journal dedicated to promoting the highest standards of historical research, scholarship, and publication.<strong><br /></strong></p> <p><strong><em>Frontline Social Sciences and History Journal</em></strong></p> <p><strong>Journal CrossRef Doi (10.37547/fsshj)</strong></p> <p><strong>Last Submission:- 25th of Every Month</strong></p> <p><strong>Frequency: 12 Issues per Year (Monthly)</strong></p>Dr. L. Bennetten-USFrontline Social Sciences and History Journal2752-7018Artificial Intelligence and the Future of Historical Research: Opportunities, Biases, and Ethical Challenges

 https://frontlinejournals.org/journals/index.php/fsshj/article/view/961